michaelacook/course-catalogue-client/README.md

 # Course Catalogue Client
 This project is a React-based client application for a [course catalogue API](https://github.com/michaelacook/course-catalogue-api).
 Full Stack JavaScript project 10.
+The application allows users to create an account, then create, read, update and delete courses.

 ## Running Locally
-To run the project locally, clone to your local machine.
-Then change into the `/api` directory and run
+To run the project locally, clone to your local machine and run

 `$ npm install`